themetacat/app_template_mud/README.md

 pnpm mud build
 ```

-#### Change your contracts:
+#### Change your PRIVATE_KEY and WORLD_ADDRESS:
-Change the address of chain-id in worlds.json
+Change the private key and core world address on the chain to be deployed in .env.

 #### Deploy/Update your App:
 ###### If the app contract is deployed for the first time: